bsun33/Notes/leetcode/Array_String/M_80_RemoveDuplicatesFromSortedArray2.md

-keep an index variable that points to the position where <mark>the next unique element should be placed</mark>.
+Note: keep an index variable that points to the position where <mark>the next unique element should be placed</mark>.

+Time Complexity: O(N)

 ```java
 Java: